TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 </div>

+### Import and export

+How do we actually import and export?
+In true JavaScript fashion, we don't have just one but two types of importing and exporting: `default` and `named`, and they essentially do the same kind of thing but very slightly differently.
+They can even be mixed and matched in the same file.

 #### Named exports

+Let's use our `one.js` and `two.js` examples from before.
+First, we'll need to export our greeting and farewell strings from `one.js`.

 To export something as a **named export**, we can either stick the `export` keyword in front of its declaration, or add an `export { }` somewhere in the file (typically the end), where the curly braces contain a list of the names of the things to export.
 Either method is fine to use, and we can export as many things as we liked as named exports.